-The analysis of individual nascent entrepreneurs and selected more general conclusions on transformation of capitals might further add value to entrepreneurship research aiming to
+The analysis of individual nascent entrepreneurs and selected more general conclusions on the transformation of capitals might add further value to research that aims to supply practitioners, entrepreneurs, and advisers with practical knowledge (Kenworthy & McMullan, 2013).

-This article filled the metaphor of “juggling the odds of being young” to achieve a strategic fit as a way to illuminate what those successful start-ups portrayed in this paper all nascent entrepreneurs do who move from engaging in start-up activities to actual business registration and the start of trading.
-Figuratively speaking, this metaphor illustrates how nascent entrepreneurs have to undertaketo keep many balls or activities ongoing simultaneously, some of which are dependent on others in the sequence they are carried out – cristallized in the image of the objects being juggled (balls or plates) – while still moving the body as the jugglers do – either to a destination or just around a limited social space.
-This paper postulates that the destination of the juggling of activities and the physical movement is the start-up realization.
-The metaphor “juggling the odds” is illustrating the messy ongoing adjustment processes young ambitious nascent entrepreneur embark on in order to be successful in a chosen entrepreneurial field as start-up context.
-“The odds” are indicating that not all situations and all contexts are the same at all times and that behaviors have to be adjusted accordingly field understanding is valid for a limited time.
-Successful business people know that they have to show different behaviors mindsets including language use to different stakeholders at different times.
-They learn to read the cues f situations while going along, learning by doing (and only sometimes conscious reflection) and learning from others.
-“Being young” is more than an identityrather several subjectivities, some offered or rather imposed through discourses by public reports (such as BNP Paribas Wealth Management, 2015).
-These offered discourses and associated subjectivities force young professional ambitious nascent entrepreneurs to juggle their habitus’ to be successful.
-Not every professional, supplier or bank clerk, will see them within the light of the media image, but if one does, they have to be able to flip their temporary performance of the “serious business professional”.
-Achieving this flexible performance of a repertoire of different behaviors and subjectivities is a learning process, and needs to consciously at least at the start draw on various entrepreneurial capitals.
+This article used the metaphor of “juggling the odds of being young” to achieve a strategic fit as a way of illuminating what those successful start-ups portrayed in this paper (and indeed all nascent entrepreneurs) do who move from engaging in start-up activities to actual business registration and the start of trading.
+Figuratively speaking, this metaphor illustrates how nascent entrepreneurs have to undertake many activities simultaneously, some of which are dependent on others for the sequence in which they are carried out, crystallized in the image of objects being juggled (balls or plates) while the body is also moving, either to a destination or just around a limited space.
+This paper postulates that the end goal of the juggling of activities and the physical movement is the actual start-up.
+The metaphor of “juggling the odds” serves to illustrate the messy, ongoing adjustment process that young ambitious nascent entrepreneurs embark on in order to be successful as a start-up in a chosen field.
+“The odds” indicate that not all situations and contexts are the same at all times, and that behaviors have to be adjusted accordingly – partial field understanding is valid only for a limited time.
+Successful business people know that they have to show different behaviors and mindsets (including language use) to different stakeholders at different times.
+They learn to read the cues from situations as they go, learning by doing (and only sometimes from conscious reflection) and learning from others.
+“Being young” is more than an identity; rather, it is several subjectivities, some offered or rather imposed through discourses by public reports (such as BNP Paribas Wealth Management, 2015).
+These offered discourses and associated subjectivities force ambitious young professional nascent entrepreneurs to juggle their habitus to be successful.
+Not every professional, supplier or bank clerk, will see them in the light of the media image, but if one does, they have to be able to flip their temporary performance of the “serious business professional.”
+Achieving this flexible performance of a repertoire of different behaviors and subjectivities involves a learning process, and needs consciously (at least at the start) to draw on various entrepreneurial capitals.

-For entrepreneurs and business support providers the findings offer guidance and re-assurance that unpredictability of entrepreneurial processes can be overcome to some extent through flexible strategic entrepreneurial capital transformations, that is assisting start-ups in capital assessment, acquisition, transformation, and development.
-Moreover, support for young people within and outside of academia could address developing coping strategies and a repertoire of temporary habitus’ for strategic fits with different field-specific stakeholders and sub-fields.
-When business support providers can see strategic process management through nascent entrepreneurs’ eyes they can adjust their support practices and shorten NE’s time getting to market.
-Global economic pressures materialize in national economic change processes that impact on enterprise discourses and real (self-)employment chances, so that learning to start and run a business successfully needs become a citizenship skill.
+For entrepreneurs and business support providers, the findings offer guidance and reassurance that the unpredictability of entrepreneurial processes can be overcome to some extent through flexible, strategic, entrepreneurial transformations of capital, that is assisting start-ups in capital assessment, acquisition, transformation, and development.
+Moreover, support for young people within and outside of academia could include developing coping strategies and a repertoire of temporary habitus for strategic fits with different field-specific stakeholders and subfields.
+When business support providers can see strategic process management through nascent entrepreneurs’ eyes, they can adjust their practices and shorten the time needed to get to market.
+Global economic pressures materialize in national economic changes that have an impact on enterprise discourses and real (self-)employment chances, so learning to start and run a business successfully needs to become a citizenship skill.